crossbario/crossbar-examples/authentication/ticket/static/README.md

 # WAMP-Ticket Static Authentication

 **WAMP-Ticket static authentication** is a simple cleartext challenge scheme.
 A client connects to a realm under some `authid` and requests `authmethod = ticket`.
 Crossbar.io will "challenge" the client, asking for a ticket.
-The client sends the ticket, and Crossbar.io will lookup the ticket in the node configuration.
+The client sends the ticket, and **Crossbar.io will lookup the ticket in the node configuration**.

 ## How to test